Marcnuth/pretrianed-keras-models/README.md

 # pretrianed-keras-models

+## Introduction

-pretrained keras models for various tasks, which could be directly used for prediction or as baselines.
+This project provides pretrained keras models for various tasks.

+Those models receive different inputs and return the predictions, which could be directly using or taken as baselines.

+## Usage Guide